 In cases where students do not show academic honesty, the actions of that student may constitute malpractice.
-The policy and guidance within this document apply to all
+The policy and guidance within this document apply to all students at MIS, specifically MYP and DP students.

 Malpractice

 The IB Regulations define malpractice as behavior that results in or may result in the student or any other student gaining an unfair advantage in one or more assessment components.